 Aside from that, the camera aiming up creates an interesting and dynamic angle.
 It creates the impression that this bird is “above” us, even when trapped in a cage.
 The photographer then takes care to fill his entire composition with vertical bars.
 Rather than viewing the cage as a disadvantage, he treats the structure as an engaging visual element.

-Start Snapping Pet Photography of Your Own!
+Start Snapping Pet Photos of Your Own!

 Even if your cat or dog is your best friend in the world, taking pictures of them can be a challenge.
 But, when you take into consideration the behaviors and mannerisms that make your pet yours, the process becomes a little bit easier.